andreashandel/IDEMAbook/docs/index.md

 <p class="caption">(\#fig:phenomodel)Two phenomenological models, a linear and quadratic equation, fit to data.
 The data and model suggest that there is a clear pattern of decreasing fuel efficiency as engine size increases.
 It seems the pattern is somewhat better described by the quadratic model.</p>
 </div>

 One feature these phenomenological models have in common is that they do not try to describe the _mechanisms_ of interactions within the system that lead to the observed patterns.
 For instance, if we find that the relationship between the number of cigarettes smoked per day and the 5-year risk of lung cancer can be approximated by a sigmoid function, it does not tell us much about the mechanisms leading from smoking to lung cancer.

+#### A few more comments regarding phenomenological models {#mynotebox}
+The big category that I call phenomenological models can of course be further divided.
+A useful division and way of thinking is between fairly simple models based on some underlying statistical theory and used to explain relations between some factors and some outcome, versus more complicated, often "black-box" type of models that are mainly used to predict an outcome based on some inputs.
+The former area is the topic of most "classical" statistical work, while the latter often goes by names such as machine learning, data mining, or similar.
+While simple models are sometimes considered explanatory and can provide clues toward causal links between some inputs and some outputs, they still do not provide insights regarding the mechansisms, which distinghuishes all of these models from mechanistic ones.
+For more information on the explanatory vs. predictive approach to model uses, the papers [@shmueli10] and [@breiman01] are good starting points.

 ###Mechanistic Models